jeluard/lucuma/README.md

 * `created-fn` will be called when the element is created via `document.createElement`
 * `entered-document-fn` will be called each time the element is inserted in the document
 * `left-document-fn` will be called each time the element is removed from the document

+All functions receive as unique argument the targeted element.

 ```clojure
 (defwebcomponent my-element